 A full-time student teaching assignment for twelve (12) weeks.
+This course may only be attempted twice.

 PELC 6102 - History and Philosophy of Education (2)

 An overview of the social, historical, and philosophical foundations of education with an emphasis on current moral, social, and political issues.
 Research reading and writing are undertaken to increase skills in writing an acceptable academic paper.
 Special emphasis is given to the needs of America's very diverse students, teachers, and classrooms.